 - Context switching between unrelated things

-When you’re stuck, your AI COO should find the smallest next step, not push harder.
-Resistance isn’t laziness.
-It’s usually missing information, the wrong approach, or bad timing.
+When you’re stuck, your AI COO should find the smallest next step.
+Resistance usually means missing information, the wrong approach, or bad timing.
 A COO who understands that is worth ten times more than one who just keeps adding to your plate.

 How to figure out your own patterns